 An RTT™ Therapy is a great tool to solve this problem as it works with the subconscious mind.
 It can uncover subconscious beliefs and blocks that are the reason for procrastinating and can resolve and replace them with better and more helpful beliefs and habits.
 Understanding your reasons for procrastinating in a deeply relaxed state is very powerful.

 Another great benefit of the RTT™ Therapy is that it includes a tailored hypnotic recording for your particular situation with powerful pictures and suggestions for your mind to listen to in your own time after the actual RTT™ therapy session.
-The RTT™ recording supports you in developing positive thoughts and beliefs about challenges.
+The RTT™ recording supports you in developing positive thoughts and beliefs about the challenges in your life.
 It helps you to be focused, motivated and full of energy.
-It installs, confidence in yourself and your abilities to tackle a task or situation.
+Moreover, it installs confidence in yourself and your abilities to tackle a task or situation.
 An RTT™ Therapy also eliminates self-criticism and establishes true confidence and self-love.
 It is also a powerful tool to establish new habits to boost your focus and motivation.

-Now let’s have a look at an example.
+Now let us have a look at an example.
 What could be a possible cause for procrastination?
 For many people the cause of procrastinating is the fear of failure or the fear of being judged.
-If you never start or complete a task, you cannot fail because you never finished it.
+If you never start or complete a task, you cannot fail because you have never finished it.
 You are at a stage where you cannot be judged.

-The fear of being judged might have formed early in life, for example as a result of a very strict teacher or someone laughing at you.
+In most cases the fear of being judged formed early in life, for example as a result of a very strict teacher or someone laughing at you.
 The child’s mind might have formed the belief that this situation was very painful and should be avoided at all cost.
 As a result, the adult now always procrastinates tasks to avoid judgement or failure because he subconsciously fears it.
 The easiest and most powerful way to stop procrastinating is to find and understand these subconscious beliefs, in order to release and replace them with more helpful ones.
 An RTT™ Therapy is a great tool to do that.

-If you would like to find out more don’t procrastinate and book your free and non-binding discovery call today!
+If you would like to find out more do not procrastinate and book your free and discovery call today!

 9 EASY TIPS TO STOP PROCRASTINATING

 - Realize that there are certain things in life that need to be done but it does not always feel great to actually do them.
-So don’t believe the TV ads which suggest that exercising is always fun.
+So do not believe the TV ads which suggest that exercising is always fun.
 It is not and often you might not feel like it.
 The trick is to do it anyway.
-Once you started or the latest once you have finished you will feel great about it.
-So don’t overthink it, just do it!
+The good news is that once you have started or the latest once you have finished you will feel great about it.
+So do not overthink it, just do it!

 - Do the things you find most challenging first.
 If you do that you will notice that the heaviness of having to do a task, disappears and is replaced by a sense of satisfaction and a boost of energy that will help you to go about your other tasks for the day.